Erin Hoffmann Harding, J.D.

 Matt is a graduate of the University of Central Florida and holds an MBA from the University of Notre Dame.
 Since 2003, he has served as Vice President of Finance and Operations at the University of St. Augustine in St. Augustine, Florida.
 In this role, he was responsible for all business aspects of the University, including budgeting, human resources, marketing, physical plant, construction, and supervision of staff.
 Prior to his tenure at St. Augustine, Matt spent three years at Merrill Lynch, where he served as Supervisor for 401(k) Service and Administration.

-Senior Advisor to the Vice President - Student Affairs
+Senior Counselor to the Vice President for Student Affairs

 Ms. Ann Hastings, M.S.

 Senior Communications Specialist

 Ann Hastings began as senior communications specialist in the Office of Student Affairs in November 2013.
 Ann works collaboratively with Division leadership to build awareness for the Division, promoting its contributions, resources, and services to students and other audiences.
 Previously, she served as integrated marketing program director in the Office of Public Affairs and Communications at Notre Dame.
 In this role, she oversaw the communications efforts for interdisciplinary University projects and initiatives, including the development and production of the University’s “What Would You Fight For?” institutional campaign.
 Ms. Hastings was also the inaugural marketing manager for Innovation Park at Notre Dame.
 Prior to joining the University, she was an account supervisor for the global public relations firm Weber Shandwick.
 Ms. Hastings is a 2003 graduate of Notre Dame and holds a master’s in integrated marketing communications from Loyola University Chicago’s Graduate School of Business.

 Ms. Ginger Chrapliwy, B.S.